soumenbiswas/edureka2/README.md

 # edureka2
-Remote repository for practice changing readme in remote repository
+Remote repository for practice changing readme in remote repository, this is for tutorial purpose